 Q24.
-Do DSMES team members working in DSMES programs based in hospital outpatient department (HOPDs) need to get individual National Provider Identifier or can they use the hospital's NPI?
+Do DSMES team members working in DSMES programs based in hospital outpatient department (HOPDs) need to get individual National Provider Identification Numbers or can they use the hospital's NPI?

 A: If the DSMES program uses the hospital provider number (also an NPI number) to claim DSMT services, individual team members would not need separate NPIs.
-However, if the hospital wants to bill DSMES under the RDN or qualified non-physician provider, they would need an NPI to claim DSMES services as individual providers
+If you are an RDN or an advanced practice RN (e.g., a Nurse Practitioner), you would need an NPI to claim DSMT services as an individual Medicare supplier.